 - Local or state NAMI officials and members.
 Local NAMI (National Alliance on Mental Illness) affiliates include family members and consumers who may already be familiar with treatment options where you live and who are likely to be eager to help you.
 Click here to find your nearest affiliate.
 If there is no chapter near you, the central office in your state may be able to help.

-For a general overview of this process, click on Know the Laws in Your State.
-Click on "State Standards for Assisted Treatment" to learn about laws in your own state.
-Use the state map on this page to learn more about mental health in your state.
+For a general overview of this process, click on Know the Laws in Your State or use the state map on any page of the website to learn more about mental health in your state.

 - Visits and interviews.
-If the treatment option you are considering involves an inpatient or outpatient facility, whether public or private, schedule a tour of the property and an interview with whomever supervises patient care.
+If the treatment option you are considering involves an inpatient or outpatient facility, whether public or private, schedule a tour of the property and an interview with whoever supervises patient care.

 Investigate eligibility requirements: